Adwai-T/Notes/Java/Spring.md

 * SessionFactory : Reads the hibernate config file, creates session objects.
 It is created only once and thus is called as a heavy weight object.

 * Session : It wraps a JDBC connection and is a short lived object that is it will be used for a method and destoried.
 It is used to save and retrieve objects.
 It is created and retrieved from SessionFactory.

+In the following all examples we use the xml configuration to set up the `SessionFactory`.

+For Java based configuration as we have done above we can just get the factory through autowiring as we have already created a bean of `LocalSessionFactory`.

 ```java
 public static void main(String[] args) {